Quick Tips to Boost Sales on Amazon

 Peace of Mind

-For peace of mind, buyers want to be assured that the product they’re purchasing will be as stated, and that it will arrive on time.
+As on the eBay platform, buyers want to be assured that the product they’re purchasing will be as stated, and that it will arrive on time.
 On the first point, assuming you have a good supplier, make sure that your stock flow is consistent to ensure there are no gaps in your fulfilment.
 Failing to fulfil an order, or having to send it late, will both negatively impact your buyer’s perception.

 Secondly, to create a sense of reassurance from the outset, you will want to make it clear on your seller channel how long it takes for you to ship your items, plus any guarantees you can make.
 The more you can pledge as a business – so long of course as it’s something you can deliver – the better.